P-p-H-d/mlib/README.md

 Read from the file 'file' a string representation of a tuple and set 'tuple' to this representation.
 This method is only defined if all oplists define a IN\_STR method.

+###M-VARIANT

+####VARIANT\_DEF2(name, (element1, type1, oplist1) [, ...])

+Define the variant 'name##\_t' and its associated methods as "static inline" functions.
+A variant is a finite exclusive list of elements of different types : the variant can be only equal to one element at a time.
+Each parameter of the macro is expected to be an element of the variant.
+Each element is defined by three parameters within parenthesis: the element name, the element type and the element oplist.
+'name' and 'element' shall be a C identifier which will be used to identify the container.

+This is more or less like a C union.
+The main added value compared to using a union is that it generates also all the basic methods to handle it and it dynamic identify which element if stored within.

+It shall be done once per type and per compilation unit.

+The object oplists are expected to have the following operators (INIT, INIT_SET, SET and CLEAR), otherwise default operators are used.
+If there is no given oplist, the default operators are also used.
+The created methods will use the operators to init, set and clear the contained object.

+The interface is subjected to change.

+Example:

+	VARIANT_DEF2(pair, (key, string_t, STRING_OPLIST),
+			 (value, mpz_t, (INIT(mpz_init), INIT_SET(mpz_init_set), SET(mpz_set), CLEAR(mpz_clear) )))
+	void f(sting_t s) {
+		pair_t p1;
+		pair_init (p1);
+		pair_set_key(p1, s);
+		pair_clear(p1);
+	}

+####VARIANT\_OPLIST(name, oplist1[, ...] )

+Return the oplist of the variant defined by calling VARIANT\_DEF2 with the given name & the oplists.

+####Created methods

+In the following methods, name stands for the name given to the macro which is used to identify the type.
+The following types are automatically defined by the previous macro:

+TODO: Document the API

 ###M-RBTREE